Justin-Insight/mymindteam.com/content/test/child/child-adhd-test.md

     parent: Child Testing
     identifier: Child ADHD Testing
 seo:
-  page_title: 'Child ADHD Test - Get the Answers You Need with Mind Team  '
+  page_title: "Child ADHD Test - Get the Answers You Need with Mind Team  "
   meta_description: >
     Does your child have ADHD?
 Schedule their professional, remote ADHD test with Mind Team to get the answers you need to help them thrive.
   featured_image: /young-girl-during-a-child-adhd-testing-session-8.jpg
 hero:
   heading: Does your child have <span class="underline underline--accent">ADHD</span>?